-Yet at the same time, with remarkable speed, Germany's new government demobilised six million soldiers and returned them to productive life, albeit in a manner which accelerated the inflation inherited from wartime and deferred stabilisation of the German economy.
-Rather than raising taxes and pursuing rigorous deflationary policies, which resulted in high levels of unemployment in other countries, post-war German governments concentrated on welfare, creation of jobs and fulfilment of obligations they had undertaken to the war wounded, widows and orphans.
-A fairer social policy became a substitute for deeper 'socialisation'.
-Deflation and unemployment were not options that the unions were prepared to countenance.36
+Yet at the same time, with remarkable speed, Germany's new government demobilised six million soldiers and returned them to inherited from wartime and deferred stabilisation of the German policies, which resulted in high levels of unemployment in other creation of jobs and fulfilment of obligations they had undertaken to a substitute for deeper 'socialisation'.
+Deflation and unemployment were not options that the unions were prepared to countenance.